Crazy Stories Behind Famous Villas

 Villa Les Camélias in Cap d’Ail

-It gives the public the opportunity to explore the Cap d’Ail archives – from the time of its creation in 1908 and throughout the 20th Century when it became a municipality known for its stunning views as much as the famous people that frequented it.
+No longer a private residence, this villa now a museum that It gives the public the opportunity to explore the Cap d’Ail archives – from the time the town’s incorporation in 1908 and throughout the 20th century.

-Photos and other exhibits immortalize the lives of the people who lived in Cap d’Ail: their leisure time, parties etc. Most of the locals were Italian émigrés, but the international gentry wintered here too, followed by many personalities from the world of arts and literature, such as André Malraux (who stayed at the Villa Les Camélias), Colette, Sacha Guitry, Greta Garbo, Winston Churchill, and many others.
+Les Camélias’ mesmerizing garden level is dedicated entirely to the history of Cap d’Ail.
+Photos and other exhibits recall the lives of the people who lived in Cap d’Ail: most of the locals were Italian émigrés, but the international gentry wintered here too, followed by many celebrities from the world of arts, politics, and literature.

-The museum tells us about the town’s “hôtels de passe” (short-stay brothels), the main one being the “Loup Blanc” (Known to Everybody), which says a lot about how discrete this place was!
-Sexual services were paid for using tokens stamped “bon pour le paradis”, meaning “ticket to paradise”.
+The museum tells us about the town’s “hôtels de passe” (short-stay brothels).
+At the well-known “Loup Blanc” sexual services were paid for using tokens stamped “bon pour le paradis”, meaning “ticket to paradise”.